Publishing Tools for the Enterprising Student or Teacher

 [Note: If you’re a student or classroom teacher, you might want to go check this other site out first–it’s a website for kids and teens who want to get published in an easier way than what I’m about to show you.
 It seems to be at a very reasonable price too.
 Go to www.kidpub.com and check out what they offer.
 They publish compilations for classes, too, which can be used as fund raisers.]

-Several years ago, I was well into working on my first book and had to make a decision — should I spend a couple of years researching traditional publishers, formatting my manuscript for submission, and sending it in to one publisher after another, or should I spend that two years researching self-publishing and go that route?
-After reading that Peachtree Publishers gets 20,000 manuscripts a year and publishes only around 50, I decided I would go for self-publishing.
 I had read that self-publishing is an especially effective option if you are aiming at a niche market, and I was.
-I wanted to target the homeschooling population because I homeschooled my own kids and had written the book with homeschooled kids in mind.
+I wanted to target the homeschooling population because I homeschooled my own kids and had written my book with homeschooled kids in mind.

 After months and months of research interspersed with learning to build this website, and along with finishing the book, I had come across some choice options which I highly recommend.
-They worked for me at at least.
-And hopefully some of these will work for you, too.
+They worked for me at least, and hopefully some of these will work for you, too.

 This program is for easy text formatting (toggles the table of contents to the chapters and automatically updates page numbers for the table of contents; sets up the proper mirror margins; and the alternating even/odd headers, plus a lot more).